HostUtopia.Blog

 RAID stands for Redundant Array of Inexpensive (Independent) Disks.

 On most situations you will be using one of the following four levels of RAIDs.
+In practice with today’s larger drives, you may also consider RAID 6 for added fault tolerance depending on workload and capacity needs.

 • RAID 0